If you use it right…

 Meaningful learning: the holy grail of education

 If we simplify a bit, we can say that any learning attempt can have two outcomes: rote learning or meaningful learning.
-By rote learning is meant memorizing some facts or steps without understanding.
-You can repeat the definitions or perform the steps, but you don't know what they mean – you are not able to apply the facts together with some new information in a different context.
+By rote learning we mean memorizing some facts or steps without understanding.
+You can repeat the definitions or perform the steps, but you don't know what they mean.
+You are not able to apply the facts together with some new information in a different context.
 Meaningful learning means that you actually understand the new concepts.
 You know how they are related to other facts you know and therefore can combine the new knowledge with everything else you learned and apply it in new situations.
 Moreover, interlinked information stays in your memory longer.

 Concept mapping: the way to meaningful learning